manvalls/prx/README.md

 }
 ```

 If `address` is omitted PRX will listen on all network interfaces.
-When two or more rules match the same origin port, address and host, round robin applies, with automatic failover in case a TCP connection can't be established.
+When two or more rules match the same origin port, address and host, requests are randomly distributed according to rule's weight, with automatic failover in case a TCP connection can't be established.
+The `weight` property of the `to` block determines the rule's weight.
+It's an unsigned integer in the `[0-255]` range, `1` by default.

 Wildcards are allowed in the `host` field, e.g `*.host.com`.
 If it's omitted the stream will be routed without trying to find host information, directly to specified backends.
 If `prependHost` is specified, a host string will be prepended to the stream, e.g `host: foo.bar\r\n`.
 If `stripHost` is set to `true`, the part of the stream used to find destination host will be stripped, i.e the first TLS packet or the host string.